Birmingham Drug Possession Lawyer

 If you are accused of possessing or controlling greater amounts of these drugs, then you will be charged with felony trafficking.
 Alabama law prescribes harsh mandatory minimums of imprisonment and fines for trafficking controlled substances.

 Whatever the allegations against you, we will aggressively pursue the best possible outcome in your case.
-Whether this is a misdemeanor for first-offense possession or a felony for a second or subsequent possession offense, Alabama Criminal Lawyers is here to help.
+Whether this is a misdemeanor for first-offense possession or a felony for a second or subsequent possession offense, drug possession lawyers are here to help.

 Contact us online or call (205) 981-2450to schedule your free consultation.